alxmares/ser_mexican_spanish/README.md

 ## Contributing
-We welcome contributions from researchers, developers, and practitioners across disciplines interested in emotion recognition, linguistics, and child psychology.
+I welcome contributions from researchers, developers, and practitioners across disciplines interested in emotion recognition, linguistics, and child psychology.
 Potential areas for contributions include:

 * **Model Enhancement**: Innovations in Deep Learning models that could further improve emotion recognition accuracy.
 * **Database Expansion**: Contributions to the TriEmoMex database, whether through the addition of new samples, refinement of existing data, or the integration of new databases.